Los Ranchos de Albuquerque, New Mexico

 Los Ranchos de Albuquerque, also known simply as "Los Ranchos", is a village in Bernalillo County, New Mexico.
-The population was 6,024 at the time of the 2010 Census.
+As of the 2020 census, Los Ranchos de Albuquerque had a population of 5,874.

 Description

 Part of the Albuquerque metropolitan area, Los Ranchos is located on the east side of the Rio Grande, adjacent to the unincorporated North Valley area.
 Los Ranchos is surrounded on three sides by the larger city of Albuquerque.
 Like the North Valley and Corrales, Los Ranchos is a mostly rural area with widely spaced large houses and dense vegetation.

 History

 Pueblo tribes

 Signs of human activity in the middle Rio Grande valley date back to as early as 10,000 B.C.
 The introduction of cultivated maize from Mexico in 1,000 B.C. marked a major turning point in the settlement of the region, causing the traditionally nomadic tribes of the area to adopt a more agricultural way of life.
 The first pueblos in the area appeared between one and 600 A.D., established by the Tiwas (called Tigua by the Spaniards), and by 1,200 AD there were already 14 major sites along the Rio Grande from Algodones to Isleta, the Chamisal Site in present-day Los Ranchos being among the largest of these communities.

 Hernando de Alvarado was reported as being one of the first Europeans to lay eyes on the region in September 1540 as the leader of a small convoy sent out by Coronado.
 He described the area as a "broad valley planted with fields of maize and dotted with cottonwood groves.
 There are twelve pueblos, whose houses are built of mud and are two stories high."